docker/docs/docker-for-aws/faqs.md

 No, at this time we only support the default Docker for AWS AMI.

-### How to use Docker for AWS with an AWS account in an EC2-Classic region.
+### How can I use Docker for AWS with an AWS account in an EC2-Classic region?

 If you have an AWS account that was created before **December 4th, 2013** you have what is known as an **EC2-Classic** account on regions where you have previously deployed resources. **EC2-Classic** accounts don't have default VPC's or the associated subnets, etc. This causes a problem when using our CloudFormation template  because we are using the [Fn:GetAZs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getavailabilityzones.html) function they provide to determine which availability zones you have access too.
 When used in a region where you have **EC2-Classic**, this function will return all availability zones for a region, even ones you don't have access too.
 When you have an **EC2-VPC** account, it will return only the availability zones you have access to.